hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 We have many places to walk.

 We have Ordnance Survey (OS) maps.
 There is a map of the local walks around the village with approximate timings.
 The coastal paths are very popular also.

-### 11. I do not understand about tiers, can we stay?

-At this time we can not have holiday guests as we are in a lock down.
-We are hoping to be open in March, but no date has been set.